 Even more important than snacks is water, and lots of it.
-We carry a collapsible bowl and her own supply of water.
+We carry a collapsible bowl and a separate water supply for our dog.
 Taking short breaks near streams lets your pet re-hydrate as they need it.

 4. Leave No Trace

 Leave no trace also means preventing your dog from harming wildlife.
-Be prepared for dogs to take off after small animals by keeping them on a leash.
+Be prepared for a dog to take off after small animals by keeping them on a leash.

 5. Trail Etiquette for Hiking with Dogs

 Keep your pets from getting too close to other people and dogs, especially on narrow trails.
 Even if your pup is the friendliest dog around, not everyone is comfortable hiking with dogs on the trail.

 Many hiking trails are also double as horseback riding trails.
 If allowed on the trail, remember that horses have the right of way.